mauriciojost/olympus-photosync/README.md

 sbt run      # To launch it
 ```

+If building with `openjdk`, you will need to install the Linux package `openjfx`.

+You can also use the provided docker image to use `Jenkinsfile`.

 ### Build packages

 The project uses _sbt-native-packager_ so you can build packages for many operating systems / distributions.